 All new development should include measures to increase community safety and incorporate crime prevention measures, for example by using Secured by Design or Park Mark principles as appropriate.
 Proposals must look to address crime, the fear of crime and anti-social behaviour for both residents and users of the new development and the existing local community.

-Cultural Facilities and the Visitor Economy
+Cultural and Community Facilities and the Visitor Economy

 The Vision for Sandwell involves the delivery of transformational change whilst respecting and promoting the borough’s culture and heritage.
 The protection, promotion and expansion of existing cultural facilities, visitor attractions and associated activities will ensure their role as key economic drivers stimulating and regenerating the local economy is supported and will be enhanced as often as possible.